Chelsea fail title test but Lampard's side have closed the gap to Man City | Goal.com

 However, games at this level are decided by small details and Chelsea were ultimately punished for their sloppiness.

-Jorginho gave the ball away in the lead up to De Bruyne's equaliser, while Kepa Arrizabalaga was lucky to see Sergio Aguero strike the bar after giving the ball straight to the Argentine strike.
+Jorginho gave the ball away in the lead-up to De Bruyne's equaliser, while Kepa Arrizabalaga was lucky to see Sergio Aguero strike the bar after giving the ball straight to the Argentine striker.

 Emerson Palmieri, meanwhile, was clearly targeted by City and endured a torrid evening, meaning Lampard will have to ask himself if he erred in selecting the full-back.